AriFordsham/GHCWiki/repositories.md

 # GHC Repositories

 This page lists the active repositories relating to GHC.
-For instructions on actually getting a GHC source tree, see [Building/GettingTheSources](building/getting-the-sources).
+For instructions on actually getting a GHC source tree, see [Getting The Sources](building/getting-the-sources).

 For read-only browsing, you can use the: